vmware/terraform-provider-nsxt/website/docs/index.html.markdown

     }
 }

+#
-# Create a T1 uplink port and connect it to T0 router
+# Here we create a tier 1 router uplink port and connect it to T0 router port created in the previous example.
+#
 resource "nsxt_logical_router_link_port_on_tier1" "link_port_tier1" {
     description                   = "TIER1_PORT1 provisioned by Terraform"
     display_name                  = "TIER1_PORT1"